Are you looking for basal rate information and testing instructions? Perfect! You're in the right place!

-I'm also a huge fan of the BG Reminders.
-When I'm supposed to test so often it's very easy to lose track of time and forget.
-Having reminders is a big help.
-You can use a traditional timer or alarm clock for this part, but it's much less fun.
+The BG Reminders are also a huge help if you have to conduct tests often.
+You can also use a traditional timer or alarm clock for this part, but it's much less fun.

 Knowing you’re standing on solid ground can do a lot, as can knowing that you have the skills to figure out what needs to be done (and even a little practice doing it).
 It's all quite empowering.

-There's no getting around the fact that basal rate testing is hard, is a lot of work, and is very inconvenient...
+There's no getting around the fact that basal rate testing is hard, a lot of work, and very inconvenient...
 But the payoff is totally worth it.

 Rosak C et al, Angewandte Diabetologie 5.
 Auflage, 2014

 Subito and Flash education programme